AdrianNiu/nlp/README.md

 New start: social determinant of health on NLP ， employment stability, relationship dyad, access to lethal means

+In natural language processing, word embedding is a technique used to map out words to real numerical vectors for analysis purposes.
+Once these vectors are formed, they can be used to train models, construct neural networks and use deep learning techniques.

 Corpus

 In linguistics and NLP, corpus (literally Latin for body) refers to a collection of texts.
 Such collections may be formed of a single language of texts, or can span multiple languages -- there are numerous reasons for which multilingual corpora (the plural of corpus) may be useful.
 Corpora may also consist of themed texts (historical, Biblical, etc.).
 Corpora are generally solely used for statistical linguistic analysis and hypothesis testing.